celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 export CELO_VALIDATOR_SIGNER_BLS_PUBLIC_KEY=<YOUR-VALIDATOR-SIGNER-BLS-PUBLIC-KEY>
 ```

-We don't want to use our `ReleaseGold` account for validating, so let's authorize the validator signing key:
+In order to validate we need to authorize the validator signing key:

 ```bash
 # On your local machine